Gruntrexpewrus/ThepandemicbehindThePandemic/README.md

 # ThepandemicbehindThePandemic
 Final codes and Discoveries for final project of the course Statistical Learning 2019/2020 at La Sapienza.
 Group01

+## NO Data except some little exception are here on the repository of reasons of IP.
+Anyone interested can send an email to leonardoplacidi@gmail.com
 ![](Screenshot.png)

 You can see there are different folders each with specific content.<br>